olvinbolanos/frenchies/README.md

 ## What is Next.js and how does it compile data

 Next.js is a framework for quickly setting up React-based apps.
 It provides a helpful baseline configuration, so you don’t have to manually set up features like URL routing or server-side rendering.

+**action items:**
+*ask users to place their name or email address to receive exclusive bargains on certain pets